Ungerer221/Ideation-Term4-Project/README.md

 # Features & Functionality
+All the feature and functions in the site.

 ## Authentication
 The user can sign up and create a new account or if they already have an account they can login with the login form.
 The site makes use of firebases Athentication services and When a user creats an account their info is also added to the data base as to later be fetched for the user profile page.